About The Three Lochs Way

 On the trail between Balloch and Helensburgh, you’ll have the opportunity to take a walk down Stoneymollan Road, a former coffin route that was used to carry the dead to their final resting place at St. Mahew’s Chapel in Kirkton.
 Hopefully, there’ll be no spirits roaming the path while you’re there!
 (Just kidding, the path isn’t haunted – but it is a really cool part of this region’s history.
 See more further down the page.)

 Upon reaching Helensburgh, you’ll be treated to a visit to the renowned Hill House, Charles Rennie Mackintosh’s elegant domestic architectural masterpiece.
-Now that you’re (kind of) an expert on Mackintosh, you’ll easily be able to identify the artistry and meticulous craftsmanship that characterizes his work.
-Explore the interior spaces, adorned with intricate details and elegant furnishings, and gain a deeper understanding of the architect’s extraordinary talent.
+Here, you’ll learn how to identify the artistry and meticulous craftsmanship that characterizes his work.
+Explore the interior spaces, adorned with intricate details and elegant furnishings, and gain an understanding of the architect’s extraordinary talent.

 After a day filled with beauty and inspiration, settle into your hotel in Helensburgh.
 Enjoy the comfort and tranquility of your surroundings as you unwind from this exhilarating journey so far.
 Rest well, for there are more exciting experiences awaiting you in the days to come.